kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Introduction.md

 This wiki is the main source of documentation for **developers** working with **Kaltura iOS and Android Player SDK** project.
 Here you will find the information you need to get started developing your software using the SDK.
 The SDK provides tools to help you easily embed the [Kaltura Player](http://player.kaltura.com/docs) into native environments in your iOS or Android applications.

 ## Getting Started with Kaltura VPaaS
-To get started with Kaltura VPaaS, you will first need to [register with Kaltura VPaaS](https://vpaas.kaltura.com/register.html#sthash.vIwDFes1.dpbs).
+To get started, you will first need to [register with Kaltura VPaaS](https://vpaas.kaltura.com/register.html#sthash.vIwDFes1.dpbs).

 ## Supported Features
 The Kaltura Player SDK for iOS and Android supports: